Skip to content

 bleach

-Bleach & Lightener Guide: Powder vs Oil Developer, Lift Levels & Bond Protection
+Bleach Powder & Lightener Guide: Blue vs White, Lift Levels & Bond Protection

-Lightening removes natural pigment using a powder lightener (bleach) mixed with developer.
+Bleach powder (powder lightener) removes natural pigment when mixed with developer.
 The powder provides the lift — up to around 7–8 levels — while the developer strength controls speed and how much lift you get.
-Choose the volume by how much lift you need and whether you are working on or off the scalp.
+Choose your bleach powder by formula (blue or white, dust-free, bond-protected) and your developer by how much lift you need and whether you are working on or off the scalp.

 Powder lightener vs developer: what each does